AdeelTahir-SE/PowerMyPoint/README.md

 1. Check that all environment variables are set correctly
 2. Ensure the database schema has been run in Supabase
-3. Verify your Anthropic API key is valid
+3. Verify your Google Gemini API key is valid
 4. Check the browser console for errors

 ## 🎯 Roadmap